Eli Lilly and Company: 1900s

 In the 1920s, Eli introduced the new concept of straight-line production to the pharmaceutical industry, where raw materials entered at one end of the facility and the finished product came out the other end, in the company's manufacturing process.
+This new process led to an increase in output and profit for the company.
 Under Eli's supervision, the design for Building 22, a new five-floor plant that opened in Indianapolis in 1926, implemented the straight-line concept to improve production efficiency and lower production costs.
 One historian noted, "It was probably the most sophisticated production system in the American pharmaceutical industry."
 This more efficient manufacturing process also allowed the company to hire a regular workforce.
 Instead of recalling workers at peak times and laying them off when production demand fell, Lilly's regular workforce produced less-costly medicines in off-peak times using the same manufacturing facilities.

 During the 1920s, the introduction of new products brought the company financial success.
 In 1921, three University of Toronto scientists, John Macleod, Frederick Banting, and Charles Best, were working on the development of insulin for treatment of diabetes.
 Clowes proposed a collaboration with the researchers in December 1921, and then again March and May 1922.
 The researchers were hesitant to work with a commercial drug firm, particularly since they had the Connaught Laboratories' non-commercial facilities at hand.
 But as limits were reached at the scale to which Connaught could produce insulin, Clowes and Eli Lilly met with the researchers in 1922 to negotiate an agreement with the University of Toronto scientists to mass-produce insulin.
 The collaboration greatly accelerated the large-scale production of the extract.

-In 1923, the company began selling Iletin, the company's tradename for the first commercially available insulin product in the U.S. for the treatment of diabetes.
+In 1923, the company began selling Iletin, the company's tradename for the first commercially available insulin product in the US for the treatment of diabetes.
 Numerous objections were registered by the Insulin Committee of the University of Toronto in regard to Lilly's use of the term "Iletin", although production continued under this name and the objection was later dropped "as a concession".

 Also in 1923, Banting and Macleod were awarded the Nobel Prize for their research, which they subsequently shared with co-discoverers Charles Best and James Collip.
 Insulin, "the most important drug" in the company's history, did "more than any other" to make Lilly "one of the major pharmaceutical manufacturers in the world."
-Eli Lilly and Company enjoyed an effective monopoly on the sale of insulin in the U.S. for almost two years, until the first of the new American licensees, Frederick Stearns & Co., entered the market in June 1924.
+Eli Lilly and Company enjoyed an effective monopoly on the sale of insulin in the US for almost two years, until the first of the new American licensees, Frederick Stearns & Co., entered the market in June 1924.

 The success of insulin enabled the company to attract scientists and, with them, make more medical advances.
 By the company's 50th anniversary in 1926, its sales had reached $9 million and it was producing over 2,800 products.